nicolasdanelon/UnofficialDocs/source/reference/command_palette.rst

 ``args``
    Arguments to pass to ``command``.
 Note that to locate the packages folder you need to use a snippet-like variable: ``${packages}`` or $packages.
-This different to other areas of the editor due to different implementations of the lower level layers.
+This differs from other areas of the editor due to different implementations in the lower layers.

 How to Use the Command Palette